In the fascinating world of lock picking, choosing the right tools can make all the difference in your success and skill development.

 If you go down this route, be sure to check out my printable lock pick templates here to help you craft the perfect lock pick!

-So we've looked into all the ways to acquire lock picks, but now let's briefly cover a few of the characteristics of lock picks to help ensure you buy what you need.
+We've looked into where to acquire lock picks, but now let's briefly cover buying your first lock pick set— including the three main characteristics of lock picks to ensure you buy what you need.

 Hooks vs. Rakes